ordovas/ordovas.github.io/cv/README.md

 I’m a versatile data science consultant based in Madrid.
-I’m capable of helping clients to solve their problems creatively and handle complex databases to obtain precise, understable and useful insights.
+I’m capable of helping clients to solve their problems creatively and handle complex databases to obtain precise, understandable and useful insights.
 I’m always curious to learn the latest techniques and learn new tools to solve customer needs.